-Your little saver’s piggy bank is getting heavier (thanks, Grandma, for the quarter bribes).
+Keeping a family entertained can be a drain on the bank account.
 Teach the family the value of a dollar by exploring the free—or incredibly cheap—activities that Chicago has to offer.
 Our Top 20 picks add up to a whole wealth of fun.
 Plus, it’s easy on your pocketbook.
 You can thank us later.

-1. Lincoln Park Zoo might seem obvious, but Chicagoans shouldn’t take for granted that our city is home to one of the few free zoos in the U.S. Bonus: Almost all wildlife exhibits are stroller accessible.
-Parking starts at $20, so take public transportation or hoof it to keep the visit free.
-To learn more about LPZ, read our story An Insider’s Guide to Lincoln Park Zoo.
+1. Lincoln Park Zoo might seem obvious, but Chicagoans shouldn’t take for granted that our city is home to one of the few free zoos in the U.S. Note: Parking starts at $20, so take public transportation or hoof it to keep the visit free.
 (2001 N. Clark St., Lincoln Park)

 3. Five cents doesn’t go far these days, which is why Northbrook’s Nickel City is so refreshing.
 Games like Skee-Ball and Bozo Buckets take nickels instead of tokens and old-school arcade staples like Pac-Man and Mortal Kombat operate for free.
 (555 Waukegan Rd., Northbrook)

-16. The urban jungle could keep you busy all on its own, but escape the hustle and add a bit of fresh air, animal spying and unbelievable scenery to the mix with our list of Hiking Trails That Even Toddlers Will Love.
+14. The urban jungle could keep you busy all on its own, but escape the hustle and add a bit of crisp air, winter animal spying and unbelievable scenery to the mix with our list of Hiking Trails That Even Toddlers Will Love.

-20. Navy Pier opened the new Centennial Wheel two years ago, and it’s pretty sweet.
-Two-sided cars now allow for swift loading and unloading and the shape and design is sleeker—more importantly, the whole family will love the air conditioned ride and views at the top!
-Navy Pier is free and open to the public if you just want to enjoy a slow walk or enjoy the summer fireworks displays, but to ride the Centennial Wheel, adults are $16 and kids, ages 3-11, are $13.
-Be sure to check Navy Pier’s promotional page for discounts and freebies.
-Tip: Keep an eye on Navy Pier’s #WheelWednesday page where they periodically announce complimentary rides.
+19. Navy Pier opened the new Centennial Wheel two years ago, and it’s pretty sweet.
+Two-sided cars now allow for swift loading and unloading and the shape and design is sleeker—more importantly, the whole family will love the temperature-controlled ride and views at the top!

 — Maria Chambers & Wendy Altschuler